 You can find lots more detail from the Leasehold Advisory Service HERE.

-Note: The Government has pledged to review unfair leasehold practices, prompted by a national campaign focused on leasehold houses.
+Note: The Government has pledged to review unfair leasehold practices.
 This is expected to change the way lease extensions are valued and executed for all leasehold property.
 Until then, the current system remains in place.

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Deacon accepts no liability for any inaccuracy, omission or mistake.